Improving divergence cleaning in cosmological SPMHD simulations: Abstract

-We implement the constrained divergence cleaning algorithm of \citet{Tricco2016} into the cosmological smoothed particle magnetohydrodynamics (SPMHD) code {\sc OpenGadget3}.
-Our implementation modifies the governing equations of SPMHD to allow the constrained hyperbolic/parabolic cleaning scheme to be applied consistently in an expanding cosmological framework.
-This ensures that divergence errors in the magnetic field are actively propagated away and damped, rather than merely being advected with the flow or partially controlled by source terms.
-To validate our implementation, we perform a series of standard test problems, including the advection of divergence errors, the Orszag-Tang vortex, the Brio-Wu shock tube, and magnetised Zeldovich pancakes.
-These tests confirm that our scheme successfully reduces divergence errors while preserving the correct physical evolution of the system.

-We then apply the method to a fully cosmological simulation of a massive galaxy cluster, comparing the results to those obtained using the previously employed Powell eight-wave divergence preserving scheme, which suppresses divergence growth but does not actively remove it.
-We find that the overall density structure of the cluster is largely unaffected by the choice of divergence cleaning method, and the magnetic field geometry and strengths in the cluster core remain similar.
-However, in the cluster outskirts ($r \approx$~1--3~$h^{-1}$~Mpc), the magnetic field is amplified by a factor of 5--10 compared to the Powell-only approach.
-Moreover, the constrained divergence cleaning algorithm reduces the divergence error by 2--3 orders of magnitude throughout the cluster volume, demonstrating its effectiveness in maintaining the solenoidal condition of the magnetic field in large-scale cosmological simulations.
-Our results suggest that accurate divergence control is essential for modeling magnetic field amplification in low-density regions of galaxy clusters.
+We implement the constrained hyperbolic/parabolic divergence cleaning algorithm into the cosmological smoothed particle magnetohydrodynamics (SPMHD) code {\sc OpenGadget3}, modifying the governing equations so that the scheme can be applied consistently in an expanding cosmological framework.
+This ensures that divergence errors in the magnetic field are actively propagated away and damped, rather than advected with the flow and partially controlled by source terms as in the previously employed Powell eight-wave approach.
+We validate the implementation on a series of standard test problems --- the advection of an artificial divergence pulse, the Orszag--Tang vortex, the Brio--Wu shock tube, and a magnetised Zeldovich pancake --- which confirm that the scheme reduces divergence errors while preserving the correct physical evolution.
+We then apply the method to a fully cosmological simulation of a massive galaxy cluster with $M_\mathrm{200c} \approx 10^{15}~\mathrm{M}_{\odot}$, and compare directly to the Powell-only approach.
+The overall density structure of the cluster is largely unchanged by the choice of divergence cleaning, and the magnetic field geometry and strength in the cluster core remain similar.
+In the cluster outskirts ($r \approx 1$--$3~h^{-1}$~Mpc), however, the magnetic field is amplified by a factor of 5--10 compared to the Powell-only run, while the divergence error is reduced by 2--3 orders of magnitude throughout the cluster volume.
+Our results suggest that accurate divergence control is essential for capturing magnetic field amplification in the low-density, poorly resolved outskirts of galaxy clusters.